farrelleoin93/Milestone-2/README.md

 #### Testing User Stories

-1. *As a user, I want to understand what the site is for.* - This is achieved by the paragragh on the hero image which gives a brief description of the site.
+1. *As a user, I want to understand what the site is for.* - This is achieved by the paragraph on the hero image which gives a brief description of the site.
 The name *Discover Vietnam* also gives the user a hint about what kind of website it is.

 2. *As a user, I want to be able to easily navigate through the site even on my first visit.* - I feel that this is achieved by a clear and